mgreenig/ClusterSupport/README.md

 This also returns a DataFrame of size (n_clusters, n_features), with the calculated statistic or p-value for the cluster/feature combination in each cell.

-The `leave_one_out()` function assesses the global contribution of each feature to the clustering by calculating a global metric like the Calinski-Harabasz score or the sum of intra-cluster distances (a.k.a inertia).
+The `leave_one_out()` function assesses the global contribution of each feature to the clustering by running the clustering with and without each feature and calculating a global metric like the Calinski-Harabasz score or the sum of intra-cluster distances (a.k.a inertia).

 ``` python